bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 The year I came out of the womb.

 - **Day 1**: Hell yeah, finally get to take Intro to Programming course.
 Wait, not Java again!
 - **Day 30** - This Java and C stuff is actually really cool.
 The whole object oriented thing clicked this time around with Java.
-C blows my mind with it's intricacies.
+C blows my mind with its intricacies.
 - **Day 180** - A "Programming Concepts" course absolutely kicks my ass.
 - **Day 270** - Most brutal instructor ever in that course, most I have ever learned in 6 months.
 - **Day 360** - Seriously, Dr. Albrect: I wouldn't be who I am today without you.